ClarkGH/smackhem/DESIGN.md

 ## The MVP Vision

-- Since this is the lead (and only) dev’s first venture into 3D game development We’ve decided to go with only geometric shapes and black/white shades.
-Lead dev’s going to pretend people will enjoy the demo so much that he’s prepping the game with a rendering layer for console porting.
+- Since this is our first venture into 3D game development, we've decided to go with only geometric shapes and black/white shades.
+We're going to pretend people will enjoy the demo so much that we're prepping the game with a rendering layer for console porting.
 - The whole RPG experience, in geometric form!
 - No plagiarism, only inspiration.
 - The rounds have been cast out of geometromena, the angled ones rule supreme.
 Will our circles, ovals, spirals, and parabolics be able to end roundism once and for all?
 Or will the “cycle” continue, as round things tend to do.